NASADatanauts/Space-Apps-CH/readme.md

  The NASA International Space Apps Challenge is the largest annual global hackathon, fosters innovation through international collaboration by providing an opportunity for participants to utilize NASA’s free and open data and its Space Agency Partners’ space-based data to address real-world problems on Earth and in space.
 Space Apps is the world’s largest global hackathon, bringing together innovators, developers, designers, and space enthusiasts in **more than 160 cities worldwide**.

 This year, teams in Zurich will get to choose from:
-- **18 Global Challenges** defined by NASA and its partners 🌍
 - **8 Local Zurich Challenges** 🇨🇭 tailored to Swiss needs and opportunities
+- - **18 Global Challenges** defined by NASA and its partners 🌍

+---
 All challenge descriptions and resources are organized here in this repository.
+All challenges are eligible for Global Nominations.
+However, only local challenges will be considered for local rewards and judged at the local level.

+The judging categories are:
+1. Best Use of Data & Science
+2. Best Mission Concept
+3. Best Use of Technology
+4. Galactic Impact
+5. Best Local Impact
+6. Best Design Concept
+---

 ## 🌐 Global NASA Challenges (18)
 Explore the official NASA Space Apps 2025 challenges: